Building time-surfaces by exploiting the complex volatility of an ECRAM memristor: Introduction

-Our proposal runs counter to the most dominant paradigm for neuromorphic memristive systems, which follows the computation/communication partitioning.
-Typically, proposals for memristive neuromorphic systems use the memristors in the communication layer, due to the ability to program their resistance via current pulses\cite{chua2019handbook,wang2020resistivereview,li2018review,wan2019emerging}.
-For example, the commonly proposed memristive crossbar array uses memristors to implement both weight storage and weight combination.
-Weights are stored as the conductances of the memristors, which are connected so that currents can be summed at a common node.

-Following this paradigm, memristors over the decades have found use in many network-based computational approaches.
+Many researchers have taken an interest in memristive devices, given their ability to implement tunable nonvolatile weights similar to synaptic efficacy in biological synapses.
+Following this paradigm, memristors have been applied to many network-based computational approaches.
 Doygu et al. simulated memristor networks able to learn sequences of inputs \cite{2011SequenceMemristor}.
 Suri et al. used another simulated network of phase-changing memristors to learn MNIST letters\cite{2011PCMComplexVisualPatterns}.
 Systems that perform STDP (Spike Time Dependent Plasticity) using RRAM (REsistive RAM) devices \cite{Ambrogio_2013_RRAM} or that implement recursive networks using PCM memristors have also been reported \cite{Recursive2014PCM}.
-Vicent et al. simulated a network of STT-MRAM devices for car detection \cite{2015STT-MRAMNetwork}.
+Vincent et al. simulated a network of STT-MRAM devices for car detection \cite{2015STT-MRAMNetwork}.
 Networks of memristors have also been proposed to implement the k-means algorithm \cite{Kmeans2018} and unsupervised learning \cite{wang2018fully}.
-In all of these examples, the synaptic devices modeled using memristors work in a ``static'' fashion, i.e. as a fixed scalar multiplier of spike events, before integration by the ``neuron membrane''.
-This approach has been widely adopted because of its simplicity of implementation, and its mathematical tractability, as synaptic operations can be described by simple linear algebra.
+In all of these examples, the synaptic devices modeled using memristors working in a ``static'' fashion, i.e., as a fixed scalar multiplier of spike events, before integration by the ``neuron membrane''.
+This approach has been widely adopted because of its simplicity of implementation and mathematical tractability, as synaptic operations can be described by simple linear algebra.

-We argue here that volatile memristors exhibiting spontaneous decay, reminiscent of the decay of excitatory post-synaptic potentials (EPSPs)\cite{purves2001neuroscience}, are better suited to serve as excellent substrates for dynamic temporal integration, especially of signals encoded as spikes.
-This is in part because these decays are an intrinsic outcome of the device physics and not a circuit-level design function.
-Thus, memristors offer an extremely compact (single device) and energy efficient implementation of the most critical operation in dynamic computation circuits: the temporal integration \cite{chicca2020recipe}.